daniel-beard/yorkie/README.md

 ### TODO
 - [ ] Finish chapters
+- [ ] Chapter 7, the CreateArgumentAllocas method no longer exists in the full code listing, it should be updated to reflect that the code is just added to the function::codegen() instead.
 - [ ] Refactor out into different classes, e.g. Lexer, Parser, CodeGen, etc.
 - [ ] Function definitions should have commas between parameters
 - [ ] If statements should support multiple expressions